 Our unrecognized tax benefits represent tax positions for which reserves have been established, with unrecognized state tax benefits reflected net of applicable federal tax benefits.
-At the end of 2022, 2021 and 2020, if our unrecognized tax benefits were recognized in future periods, they would favorably impact our effective tax rate.
+At the end of 2023, 2022 and 2021, if our unrecognized tax benefits were recognized in future periods, they would favorably impact our effective tax rate.
 A reconciliation of these unrecognized tax benefits is as follows:

-(In millions) 2022 2021 2020 Balance at beginning of year \$ 207 \$ 183 \$ 221 Additions for tax positions related to current year 24 21 11 Additions for tax positions of prior years 10 21 Reductions for settlements and expiration of statute of limitations (a) (3) (69) Reductions for tax positions of prior years (4) (1) Balance at end of year \$ 231 \$ 207 \$ 183
+(In millions) 2023 20 22 2021 Balance at beginning of year \$ 231 \$ 20 )7 \$ 183 Additions for tax positions related to current year 16 2 24 21 Additions for tax positions of prior years 3 - 10 Reductions for tax positions of prior years (28) - (4) Reductions for settlements and expiration of statute of limitations - (3) Balance at end of year \$ 222 \$ 23 31 \$ 207 development tax credits generated through amended returns filed in 2019.
+We are generally no longer subject to state and local income tax examinations for years before 2018 and non-U.S. income tax examinations for years before 2011.